Skip to main content

 Upgrade from 16 row to 30 row oil cooler

 Engine oil temperature, the never ending story part #3 The 16 row oil cooler did help to lower the oil temperature, but not enough.
-I was advised that the absolute minimum was 25 rows, so I sourced a new G-Plus 30 row oiler.
+I was advised that the absolute minimum was 25 rows, so I sourced a new 30 row oil cooler.
+I have to admit that I'm using a "Made in China" product, but the cost of a Setrab or Mocal was too high at this time.
+The G-PLUS brand does feature a stacked setup, but it might be that a Setrab or Mocal have a higher cooling capacity (BTU).
+I'll now when I get rich and buy a Setrab...
 90 degree AN-fittings can cause flow restrictions, so I chose to bend the hoses when mounting the 16 row cooler.
 With the larger oil cooler, this was no longer possible as the bends would get too tight.
 To my luck, AN10 90 deg fittings still have a large cross section so the engine oil pressure didn't drop.
-I have to admit that I'm using a "Made in China" 30 row oil cooler.
-The G-PLUS brand do feature a stacked setup, but it might be that a quality oil cooler from Setrab or Mocal will perform much better.

 Wideband O2 monitor

-The electric power steering pump (EPS) draws high currents, so if the ignition is left on the battery is quickly drained.
-I've also installed an LC-2 wideband controller, which should not powered/heated without the engine running LC-2 manual: Do not pre-warm the sensor before starting the engine, simply start the engine as normal.
-Allowing the sensor to pre-warm before starting the engine will increase the possibility of damaging the sensor from shockcooling.
-I came up with the idea of using a voltage monitor, so that the LC-2 and the EPS only receives power when the starter battery is charging - indicating that the engine is running.
+The LC-2 should only be powered when the engine is running.
+I've also installed an electric power steering pump (EPS) which draws a high current, so if the ignition is left on the battery is quickly drained.
+LC-2 manual: Do not pre-warm the sensor before starting the engine, simply start the engine as normal.
+Allowing the sensor to pre-warm before starting the engine will increase the possibility of damaging the sensor from shock-cooling.
+I came up with the idea of using a voltage monitor, so that the LC-2 and the EPS only receives power when the battery is charging, indicating that the engine is running.
 The voltage monitor has two configurable set-points, a start voltage and a cut-off voltage.
-The voltage monitor controls a relay supplying the LC-2 and the EPS directly from the starter battery, as recommended by Innovate. .
-I mounted all the hardware on an acrylic plate that I fixed to the back wall of the glove box.
-This provides easy access, as we
+The voltage monitor controls a relay supplying the LC-2 (and the EPS) directly from the starter battery. .
+I mounted the hardware on a plate that I fixed to the back wall of the glove box.
+This provides easy access, as well as hiding the clutter away from view.
+A flyback diode is added to t

 4 wheel alignment for circuit racing